• Yachting World

 The WHY200 was designed by Wally founder Luca Bassani in collaboration with the Ferretti Group 's in-house engineering department.
 The first hull was delivered in 2021 and finished in an eye-catching 'Wally Silver'.
 "With its widebody design, this 200 GT yacht offers far larger volumes compared to traditional motorboats, plus a living space ...

-Luca Bassani Antivari is the Italian founder and president of the Monaco-based maritime design company Wally Yachts.
-Biography.
 He was born on 24 November 1956 into a wealthy Milanese family.
 As a child he learnt to sail while staying at their house in Portofino on the Italian Riviera.
+Later he studied economics at Bocconi University, where he was awarded a Ph.D., before working in his father's electrical supply business.
+He formed the Wally Yachts company after having ...

 Wally's wallywhy100 can be used as a weekender or as a support yacht.
 Courtesy Wally.
 Wally has revealed the first details about its 69-foot wallywhy100, which is joining the wallywhy200 and wallywhy150 in the builder's lineup..
 Exteriors on the wallywhy100 are by the Wally-Ferretti Group engineering team, with Studio A. Vallicelli & C. responsible for the interior design.